 REPRESENTATIVE RESULTS

 We show with three excerpts that each assay offers valuable information about the mice’s lipid metabolism.
-For C57BL6/J male mice, challenged by eight weeks of high-fat-diet (HFD) feeding starting at eight weeks of age, total cholesterol levels were significantly elevated, while serum triglyceride and NEFA were not (Table 1), suggesting that triglyceride and NEFA in the blood are not predominantly regulated by a dietary fat challenge.
-In the second cohort of mice, C57BL6J and C57BL6/NJ substrains of C57BL6 were fed the HFD for eight weeks, starting at eight weeks of age.
+For C57BL/6J male mice, challenged by eight weeks of high-fat-diet (HFD) feeding starting at eight weeks of age, total cholesterol levels were significantly elevated, while serum triglyceride and NEFA were not (Table 1), suggesting that triglyceride and NEFA in the blood are not predominantly regulated by a dietary fat challenge.
+In the second cohort of mice, C57BL/6J and C57BL/6N substrains of C57BL/6 were fed the HFD for eight weeks, starting at eight weeks of age.
 Their serum triglyceride levels were compared after an oral intralipid challenge.
-The results demonstrated a striking difference between 6N and 6J substrains, with 6J having a significantly higher peak, indicating an enhanced absorption or a much slower triglyceride clearance (Figure 1).
-Lastly, for eight-week-old male C57BL6/J mice fed on normal chow (NC), a single CL 316,243 treatment dose (1 mg/kg bodyweight) led to a significant increase in serum glycerol.
-However, daily intraperitoneal treatment of mice with 1 mg/kg bodyweight CL 316,243 for one week led to a blunted reaction, suggesting the development of resistance to CL 316,263 in those mice (Figure 2).
+The results demonstrated a striking difference between 6N and 6J substrains, with 6J having a significantly higher peak in serum triglyceride levels after intralipid administration, indicating an enhanced absorption or a much slower triglyceride clearance (Figure 1).
+Lastly, for eight-week-old male C57BL/6J mice fed on normal chow (NC), a single CL 316,243 treatment dose (1 mg/kg bodyweight) led to a significant increase in serum glycerol.
+However, daily intraperitoneal pretreatment of mice with 1 mg/kg bodyweight CL 316,243 for one week led to a blunted reaction to CL 316,243, suggesting the development of resistance to CL 316,263 in those mice (Figure 2).

 FIGURE AND TABLE LEGENDS

 Table 1: Fasting lipid species in mice fed on normal chow (NC) or high-fat diet (HFD) for eight weeks.
 Data are expressed as mean values ± SEM.
 N = 6 for NC group, n = 12 for HFD group.
-P-value was determined using 2-tail Student’s t-test.
+P-value was determined using two-tailed Student’s t-test.

-Figure 1: An example of results demonstrating the difference in serum triglyceride of C57BL6 substrains after an oral intralipid challenge.
+Figure 1: An example of results demonstrating the difference in serum triglyceride of C57BL/6 substrains after an oral intralipid challenge.
 Data are expressed as mean values ± SEM.
 N = 5 for each group.
-P-value was determined using 2-tail Student’s t-test at each time point. * p < .05, ** p < .01.
+P-value was determined using two-tailed Student’s t-test at each time point. * p < .05, ** p < .01.

-Figure 2: An example of results demonstrating the development of resistance to CL 316,243 treatment in C57BL6/J mice after one week of daily CL 316,243 treatment.
+Figure 2: An example of results demonstrating the development of resistance to CL 316,243 treatment in C57BL/6J mice after one week of daily CL 316,243 treatment.
 Data are expressed as mean values ± SEM.
 N = 5 for each group.
-P-value was determined using 2-tail Student’s t-test at each time point. ** p < .01.
+P-value was determined using two-tailed Student’s t-test at each time point. ** p < .01.

 Discussion

 The three assays described function robustly in the lab, with a few critical considerations.
-Overnight fasting is strongly recommended for determining serum lipid levels.
-Overnight fasting is also used for the oral intralipid tolerance test.
-After drawing blood from the mice, it is critical to spin it at room temperature to obtain supernatant for triglyceride measurement.
-At the 1- and 2-hour time points, there is likely to be a fat layer on the top; it is important not to discard this.
-Make sure to transfer the supernatant with the lipid layer, and pipet gently to mix them together.
+Overnight fasting is required for determining fasting serum lipid levels and oral intralipid tolerance test.
+For oral intralipid tolerance test, it is critical to spin the blood at room temperature to minimize the formation of a fat layer, especially at the 1- and 2-hour time points; it is important not to discard this fat layer if it forms.
+Make sure to transfer the supernatant with the lipid layer, and pipet gently to mix them together for triglyceride determination.

 Interpretation of the fasting serum lipid levels